Accelerated Online BSN Admissions Requirements by Program

 ADN2.0, 2.5 for students with a bachelor’sNoStatistics, oral communication, written communication, critical thinking, microbiology for health sciences, introduction to human anatomy and physiology one and two, and general, organic and biochemistry for lifeAt least 60 transfer units.

-Florida Agricultural and Mechanical UniversityNone2.0YesFreshman communicative skills, college algebra, chemistry for health sciences, microbiology, anatomy and physiology, introduction to psychology, human growth and development, nutrition, and intro to probability and statistics.
-Two sequential courses of foreign language in high school required.60 transfer credits
+Florida Agricultural and Mechanical UniversityAssociate’s2.0YesFreshman communicative skills, college algebra, chemistry for health sciences, microbiology, anatomy and physiology, introduction to psychology, human growth and development, nutrition, and intro to probability and statistics.
+Two sequential courses in foreign language in high school are required.60 transfer credits

 Franklin UniversityAssociate’s or diploma in nursingC or better in prerequisite coursesYesContact the admissions teamHigh school diploma or 60 transferable credits